-Ok, on to the good stuff – actual letters we’ve received from job/internship candidates.
+Ok, on to the good stuff – cover letters examples we’ve actually received from job/internship candidates.

 BTW: Be sure to check back every so often, as we’ll periodically add new examples.